cybergarage/puzzledb-go/doc/whatis.md

 # What is PuzzleDB

-PuzzleDB is a multi-data model database that handles key-value model, relational model, and document model.
-In addition, PuzzleDB is a multi-interface database and is compatible with existing database protocols such as PostgreSQL, MySQL, Redis, and MongoDB.
+PuzzleDB is a multi-data model database capable of handling key-value, relational, and document models.
+Additionally, PuzzleDB is a multi-interface database, compatible with existing database protocols such as PostgreSQL, MySQL, Redis, and MongoDB.

 ![concept](img/concept.png)

-PuzzleDB supports existing query protocols such as PostgreSQL, MySQL, MongoDB and Redis in a distributed pluggable database framewrok.
-Thus, developers can start using PuzzleDB as a scalable, high-performance distributed database with existing database client drivers without any learning curve.
+PuzzleDB is a distributed database framework supporting various data models and protocols.
+It is designed as a flexible, scalable, and efficient database framework suitable for various environments.

 ![system](img/system.png)

-The name PuzzleDB comes from the ability to combine multiple modules such as coordinators, storages, and existing database protocol handlers to form a database.
+PuzzleDB accommodates existing query protocols such as PostgreSQL, MySQL, MongoDB, and Redis within a distributed, pluggable database framework.
+Consequently, developers can seamlessly start using PuzzleDB as a scalable, high-performance distributed database with existing database client drivers, eliminating any learning curve.

 ## Features